anabaei/Blockchain/README.md

 <details>
   <summary> Fundamental Blockchain </summary>
+Different consensues:
+* Proof of work: Is something that bitcoin does we have to do computation to update new block into blockchain
+* Proof of stake: Tells which block is valid as much as high it is
+* Proof of Burn: if you want to exchange your coin then you need to show you burned your current to get new coins instead
+* Proof of space: It is the space of your computer disk.

 * Blockchain is Global singleton and unstoppable and no single point of attack.
 * Bloc: has data, a hash, number(order in chain), timestamp, and the hash of the previous block.
 * Data save into block is accessible to everyone accessing the chain.
 There are two ways to make private data on blockchain